necusjz/p/_posts/Presentations-and-Conferences.md

 ---
 title: Presentations and Conferences
-tags:
-  - SPEAKING
+tags: SPEAKING
 abbrlink: 336071984
 date: 2019-10-21 21:55:51
 ---
 ## Presenting a product or service
 > I want to tell you today about...

-### USEFUL TIPS
+### Useful Tips
-When presenting a product or service, an effective way to convince your audience is to follow the `FAB` approach:
+When presenting a product or service, an effective way to convince your audience is to follow the **FAB** approach:
-- **Feature:** highlight the features of the product or service you want the audience to focus on;
+- **F**eature: Highlight the features of the product or service you want the audience to focus on.
-- **Advantage:** show how these features make the product or service better than its predecessors or competitors;
+- **A**dvantage: Show how these features make the product or service better than its predecessors or competitors.
-- **Benefit:** show how this product or service will improve the user's life;
+- **B**enefit: Show how this product or service will improve the user's life.

-This approach can be grouped into a 3-step presentation structure:
+This approach can be grouped into a _3-step_ presentation structure:
-1. **Introduction:** summarize what you are going to tell the audience;
+1. Introduction: Summarize what you are going to tell the audience.
-2. **Main body:** tell them;
+2. Main body: Tell them.
-3. **Conclusion:** tell them what they should do next;
+3. Conclusion: Tell them what they should do next.

 <!--more-->
 ### Track 64
-Steve: Well, **good afternoon, ladies and gentlemen.** I'm Steve Dunn **and I want to tell you today about** Compix's new CRM application for your iPhone, the iCustomer. **Firstly, I'll demonstrate** exactly what this software is capable of doing. **Then, I'll outline** the advantages this has over conventional CRM systems. **Finally, I'll show** you how this can help boost the productivity of your salesforce significantly. **So, first of all,** as a salesman I can tell you what we all want is up-to-the-minute information about our customers. iCustomer links your salespeople directly with your central customer database so that at anytime they can check what exactly the... without any time lost. **Moving on to my next point, what are the advantages of** the real-time information provided by iCustomer over other CRM systems?
+Steve: Well, **good afternoon, ladies and gentlemen.** I'm Steve Dunn **and I want to tell you today about** Compix's new CRM application for your iPhone, the iCustomer.
+**Firstly, I'll demonstrate** exactly what this software is capable of doing.
+**Then, I'll outline** the advantages this has over conventional CRM systems.
+**Finally, I'll show** you how this can help boost the productivity of your salesforce significantly.
+**So, first of all,** as a salesman I can tell you what we all want is up-to-the-minute information about our customers. iCustomer links your salespeople directly with your central customer database so that at anytime they can check what exactly the...
+...without any time lost. **Moving on to my next point, what are the advantages of** the real-time information provided by iCustomer over other CRM systems?
 Well, it means that for the first time ever your salespeople always have up-to-date details about your customers.
-Current credit ratings for example, any problems with recent orders or maybe a new special offer that headquarters wants... of course, because it has a phone function. **So, finally, what are the real benefits** for your salespeople?
+Current credit ratings for example, any problems with recent orders or maybe a new special offer that headquarters wants...
+...of course, because it has a phone function. **So, finally, what are the real benefits** for your salespeople?
 2 words: increased productivity.
 Our research shows that salespeople are able to make at least 15 percent more customer visits per week, leading to an increased sales volume of up to 30 percent and that's not all.
+With...
-With... **In conclusion,** if you commit to using iCustomer, we are offering a free consultancy service for your business.
+**In conclusion,** if you commit to using iCustomer, we are offering a free consultancy service for your business.
 Our experts will visit your company and...
 Thank you for listening. **If anyone has any questions, I'd be happy to answer them.**
 Customer: Yes, I do.
 Do you provide software training for users as part of the package?
 Steve: **I'm pleased that you asked that question.** We don't provide training ourselves, but our sister company is responsible for that and I'm sure we could discuss ways that we could incorporate that into the package...

 ## Working on a stand
 > Would you be interested in finding out more about this?

-### USEFUL TIPS
+### Useful Tips
 When working on a stand, **ask questions** rather than simply presenting products.
 This will give the stand visitor the feeling that the focus is on their interests and needs.
-- Find out **what business** the visitor is in and who their customers are;
+- Find out what business the visitor is in and who their customers are.
-- Find out what their **customers want**;
+- Find out what their customers want.
-- Find out what would **make the visitor's life easier** and suggest ways to help them achieve that goal;
+- Find out what would make the visitor's life easier and suggest ways to help them achieve that goal.

 ### Track 67
 Amanda: Hi there. **Can I help you?**